When I think of chainsaws, I think of Stihl!

 Husqvarna 440 Rancher, 16 in.
 40.9cc 2-Cycle Gas Chainsaw

 Powerful, yet affordable.
-Coming in at about 10 lbs, this reliable saw will handle the mid range to easier projects around the yard and home.
+Coming in at about 10 lbs, No products found. will handle the mid range to easier projects around the yard and home.
 Easy to maneuver and operate for those that may not have previous experience using chainsaws.
 A great choice for anyone not looking to break the bank when purchasing a chainsaw that may only get used once or twice a year.

 In the under $200.00 category you simply cannot beat this saw.
-The Husqvarna 120 Lightweight is easy to start and easy to handle.
+No products found. is easy to start and easy to handle.
 It will handle all light weight to medium projects that you will encounter.
 Let’s Fix it up believes this saw offers the best bang for your buck within this price range.

 A General Guide for Choosing the Right Chainsaw